 Your operating agreement helps you to conduct business in many ways.
 Even though the state doesn’t require the agreement, others will request it as you follow other steps to forming your LLC.
 You may need to show it to:

 - Banks when opening a business bank account

 - Potential investors or business partners

 - Title companies when purchasing real estate

 If you’re unsure as to how to start creating an operating agreement for your LLC in North Carolina, the template we offer can help get you started.

 To identify a business, the federal government uses an Employer Identification Number (EIN).
 Each business has a unique EIN assigned to it.
 It’s also known as a FEIN or Federal Employer Identification Number.
 The Internal Revenue Service (IRS) uses your EIN for tax purposes.

 You’ll use your EIN to open a business bank account, hire employees, set up retirement plans, apply for financing, file taxes, and stay in good standing overall.
-It also helps keep your personal and business transactions separate, preserving the limited liability of your company.

 While on the topic of taxation, another item to consider is state taxes.
 To pay taxes for your business in North Carolina, you must register with the state’s Department of Revenue and receive a tax account ID number.
 There is no fee to submit your business registration application online.
 You can also file Form NC-BR for free in person or by mail.